 How to create the ideal sleep environment

 When it comes to ensuring the proper temperature for your baby’s nursery, Goldilocks said it best: not too hot, not too cold, but just right.
 Ideally, a nursery should be kept at around 68 to 72 degrees Fahrenheit, with humidity between 40 and 55 percent.
-The Nanit Sound + Light Machine is an excellent tool that can help monitor these optimal sleep settings and more.Â
+These settings are key to preventing your baby from sweating at night and ensuring they remain comfortable throughout their sleep.
+The Nanit Sound + Light Machine is an excellent tool that can help monitor these optimal sleep settings and more.

 A comfortable nursery temperature will help your baby sleep better.
 And you’ll get more much-needed rest as well!Â